Golmaal: Fun Unlimited: Impact

-Shortly after the film's release, Microsoft's video messenger platform Skype decided to include an emoji for Golmaal as well as several other Bollywood emojis in an effort to appeal to users in India and to honour Indian culture.
+Shortly after the film's release, Microsoft's video messenger platform Skype decided to include an emoji for Golmaal as well as several other Hindi film emojis in an effort to appeal to users in India and to honor Indian culture.

 Soundtrack

 The film's soundtrack is composed by Vishal–Shekhar, with lyrics by Kumaar; Vishal Dadlani wrote the lyrics for "Aage Peeche".

 Sequel

 The film spawned a sequel titled Golmaal Returns, which released on 29 October 2008.
 The sequel received mixed reviews from critics but had a bumper opening in India and grossed a total more than the original, and was declared a Hit.
 On 5 November 2010, the third sequel titled Golmaal 3 was released, which broke many records.
 The film was declared a blockbuster, and was the highest-grossing installment in the Golmaal film series until the fourth, Golmaal Again, came out on 20 October 2017.

-Legacy

-Golmaal Again, the fourth installment of the series and the film's third sequel, has many references lifted from the film; among these, however, the recurring reference of the "Jamnadas Orphanage", which was used in the film and its second sequel Golmaal 3, is explored in detail in Golmaal Again as part of its core plot.
-Devgn, Warsi, Kapoor and Mukesh Tiwari reprised their respective roles in all of the four films, while Vrajesh Hirjee and Sanjay Mishra have appeared in all four films as different characters.